Doll Name Krissie

 Box- 2nd year rectangular Starlight Girl box, no illustration on front, illustration of all 3 plus Jerrica on the back.
 (Outfit Made In China Doll and Accessories made in Hong Kong H-29)

-Poster-Folded Glitter and Gold Illustrated poster w/First year Jem catalogue poster on back.
+Poster: Folded Glitter 'n Gold Illustrated poster w/First year Jem catalogue on back.
+(See more on posters

 MTV offer (US version), folded.